pjtunstall/filler/README.md

 ### Can pieces extend off the bottom or right of the grid?

-Can empty cells of pieces exceed the bottom or right edges of the Anfield, just as they can be negative?
-Can nonempty cells do so?
+Can empty cells of pieces exceed the bottom or right edges of the Anfield?
+Yet to be determined, but I'm guessing empty cells can go anywhere as long as we follow the rule: "The shape of robots territory must not exceed the area of the Anfield."

 ## Todo

 - Write tests.
 - Beat Terminator.
-  - Take advantage of the possibility to send negative cordinates, being careful to avoid out-of-bounds errors?
-  - Try placing pieces in such a way that at least their empty cells go off the right or bottom edge if that's allowed?
-    - Likewise nonempty cells if that's possible.
-Check it.